 In England a "knut" is the expression for a man constantly dressed in the height of fashion.
 Max brought forty-six trunks of clothes with him to America.
 His interpreter dryly explains that up to forty trunks a man is a "knut," but anything above that makes him a "super-knut."

 Yes, Geo.
 M Cohan's first exploit in the realm of motion pictures has been to take over a gum factory, namely, that of William J. Wischmann, in Brooklyn, N.Y.
 And his aim in this venture is not to improve the "breath of a nation," but to provide a few scenes for his first movie production, "Broadway Jones."

 In one of the scenes of "Patria" Mr. Sills, who plays the part of Donald Parr of the United States army, raises a heavy flagstone that conceals the cntrance to a vault, where $100,000,000 is stored.
 When he lowered it again the stone, weithing sever hundred pounds, struck the end of his foot, wedging the point of the shoe between the movable stone and the adjoining solid one.
 Mr. Sills' great toe was broken and badly crushed.
 He was unable to walk for several days, but is at work again, although it is necessary for him to use a cane.

 WHITE PLAINS, N.Y.

-High Class Photoplays and Standard Vaudeville
+The Home of High Class Photoplays and Standard Vaudeville

 As we are anxious to keep our pations fully informed regarding our weekly program of feature every week, please leave your name and address with attendants or manager.

-Tuesday, January 1 and 2
+Monday and Tuesday, January 1 and 2

 People who think they don't like motion pictures, should see Mr. Fairbanks in this picture.
 If they derive no amusement from this merry farce-melodrama they are correct in supposing they are film blind.